danhui/vimrc/README.md

 ###About

-Simply so that I can grab my vim configurations.
+For easy access to my vim configuration.

 ###Installation instructions